 1. This Guide explains the application of the House of Lords Code of Conduct.
 Its purpose is to help members discharge the duties that the Code places on them.
 The House has adopted this Guide by resolution and it is binding on all members.

 2. The operation of the Code is overseen by the House of Lords Conduct Committee.
 The Committee is supported by the Registrar of Lords’ Interests, who is responsible for maintaining the Register of Lords’ Interests.

 3. No written guidance can provide for all circumstances: when in doubt members should seek the advice of the Registrar of Lords’ Interests.
 The Registrar consults the Conduct Committee when necessary.
 A member who acts on the advice of the Registrar in determining what the member is required to register or declare as a relevant interest fully satisfies the requirements of the Code of Conduct as regards registration or declaration.
 While the Registrar also advises on participation in parliamentary proceedings where interests are concerned, the final responsibility for deciding whether or not to participate in proceedings rests with the member concerned.

-The remainder of this Guide is divided into six sections:
+The remainder of this Guide is divided into seven sections:

 • general principles and rules of conduct;

 • declaration of interests;

 6. In accordance with paragraph 4 of the Code of Conduct, members are required to sign an undertaking to abide by the Code as part of the ceremony of taking the oath upon introduction and at the start of each Parliament.
 A member who has taken the oath but who has not signed the

 undertaking is therefore deemed to have breached the Code, and it will be for the Conduct Committee to consider an appropriate sanction.